 Lasers are often used together with other dental instruments, and it is considered a safe treatment for a range of problems.

 Dental conditions may contribute to more serious health issues, so it’s vital that you keep your gums and teeth healthy.
 If the anxiety of the dental drill puts you off having your teeth checked, laser treatment may be a better option.
 It is a silent treatment and can reduce the need for anesthesia.
+Risks and consequences may apply to any treatment.
+Always seek a second opinion when considering complex treatment.
+A referral to a specialist may be required in certain situations.

 Here are some of the powers of the laser.